AhmdLx/Dashboard_for_the_Minnesota_Department_of_Transportation/README.md

 Key insights and recommendations derived from the dashboard analysis were presented to stakeholders through a PowerPoint presentation.
 This facilitated informed decision-making by providing actionable insights for infrastructure planning and construction projects.

 #### Link to Dashboard : [Tableau Dashboard](https://public.tableau.com/app/profile/ahmdlx/viz/theMinnesotaDepartmentofTransportation/Dashboard1#1)

+## How to Use This Repository
+#### Clone the repository to your local machine.
+#### Open the dashboard using Tableau to explore traffic volume trends and insights.
+#### Review the accompanying PowerPoint presentation for detailed analysis and recommendations.